openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 ### User Stories

-- As the owner of an application running inside my VM, I want to have east/west communication without NAT to other VMs and/or pods.
+- As the owner of an application running inside my VM, I want to have east/west communication without NAT to other VMs and/or pods within the same network.
 - As a developer who defined a custom primary network in their project, I want to use the primary network to which the VM is connected for north/south, while still being able to connect to KAPI and consume Kubernetes DNS.